Trauma Disorder

 Exposure Therapy

-Cognitive Behavioral Therapy (CBT)
+Cognitive Behavioural Therapy (CBT)

 • R: Relaxation Training.
-Teaching the patient how to engage in various types of relaxation techniques such as deep breathing and progressive muscle relaxation.
+Teaching the patient how to engage in various types of relaxation techniques, such as deep breathing and progressive muscle relaxation.

 • C: Correcting negative or maladaptive thoughts.